9th Annual Clarity GovCon Industry Study Top-line Results and Benchmarks

 - Profit rates have edged up to pre-sequestration levels.

 Everyone from finance, compliance and human resources leaders, to business development, project management and IT decision makers weighed in on exactly how the sentiments and spending are affecting their business corners.
-During Deltek’s recent webinar 9th Annual Clarity GovCon Industry Study, I reviewed these results, and provided executive-level context for short- and long-term business strategy considerations.
+During Deltek’s recent webinar 9th Annual Clarity GovCon Industry Study, we reviewed these results, and provided executive-level context for short- and long-term business strategy considerations.
 Read on for some key takeaways from the survey data discussion.

 9th Annual Clarity GovCon Industry Study